 Each stroll lasts approximately 45 – 60 minutes.
 All terrain is flat on city sidewalks.
 Wear comfortable shoes and bring your camera.
 Stroll walking tours start at times and locations noted below.

-2024 Stroll Walking Tours
+2025 Stroll Walking Tours

-8 AM tour starts at 745 First Street (near Craig Street)
+Location: 745 First Street (near Craig Street)

 Docent: David Wilkinson, Woodland Historian and Author

-South Second & Third Street Loop: 140 years of Architecture and History
+South Second & Third Street Loop: 140 Years of Architecture and History

 Historic Woodland isn’t just populated with impressive Victorians.
 Within a few blocks, strollers will experience a microcosm of Woodland housing development spanning more than a century.
 The stroll begins at a lovely Arts & Crafts Gothic Revival Church and later on we view a rare Gothic Revival home from the 1870s.
 Scattered throughout this tour are houses of diverse styles, shapes, and sizes, including Victorians, and many from the 20s and 30s, including Craftsman, Spanish eclectic, and many bungalows, one built from a Sear’s kit and another built in 2013.
 Interspersed are mid-century apartments built to address Woodland’s need for affordable housing.
 Join historian and neighborhood resident Jim Lapsley for a discovery tour as he seeks out new and interesting observations and insights about this charming and diverse neighborhood he calls home.

-Docent: Jim Lapsley, Historian
+Docent: Jim Lapsley, Woodland Historian

 College Street has a variety of upscale house styles, including Victorian-era Italianates, Queen Annes, Craftsman Bungalows, and the first Modernist home built in Woodland in 1912.
 Join docent Barbara Graham, who has intimately studied this neighborhood over the course of leading this captivating walking tour for many years, for a step back in time to experience Woodland’s formative years.
 Learn about these upscale, renovated houses and who lived in them during the early days of Woodland.
 From a United States Congressman, a bank president, an author and a Women’s Christian Temperance activist, College Street was home to incredibly interesting and influential people.

-8:30 AM Tour starts at S/E corner of College & Lincoln streets (historic Woodland Christian Church)
+Location: S/E corner of College & Lincoln streets (historic Woodland Christian Church)

-Docent: Barbara Graham, Historian
+Docent: Barbara Graham, Woodland Historian

 Richly diverse with a wide array of Victorians, including the California State Landmark Gable Mansion, First Street contains a stunning variety of well-preserved architecture, with many different styles spanning the period 1860 to the present, epitomizing Woodland’s extraordinary cultural heritage.
 Many homes set along this picturesque tree-canopied street have been lovingly restored over the last 50 years, notably the Victorian at 638 First Street, winner of a Great American Home Awards Grand Prize for restoration work.